Mac Security Article #5 User Names & Passwords including Apple IDs

 - Use a pattern of keyboard characters, such as lines of keyboard keys, for example, "qwerty" - they are easy to guess.

-- Write a password on a post-it note and stick it to your monitor - that's just stupid - use a secure disk image to store the password.
+- Write a password on a post-it note and stick it to your monitor - that's just stupid - use a secure disk image or password manager to store the password.

 Additional help for creating secure/strong passwords